-Revenue and deferred revenue amounts\
+Revenue and deferred revenue amounts

-Audit risk
+Audit risk Our audit response Audit results

 Canadian Auditing Standards include the presumption of a fraud risk involving improper revenue recognition.

-Substantive testing to determine if restricted

-contributions (i.e., development charges, conditional grants, COVID-19 funding, etc.) have been recognized as revenue in the appropriate period.
+We evaluated the design and implementation of controls related to revenue.
+We performed substantive testing to determine if restricted contributions (i.e., development charges, gas tax conditional grants, COVID-19 funding, etc.) have been recognized as revenue in the appropriate period.
 No significant issues were noted as a result of this testing.

 Year-end cut-off

-Audit risk
+Audit risk Our audit response Audit results

 Determine if cut-off of revenues and expenses is appropriate.

-- Substantive testing on accounts payable, accrued liabilities, deferred revenue and accounts receivable, and - Test disbursements subsequent to year-end.
+We performed substantive testing on accounts payable, accrued liabilities, deferred revenue and accounts receivable.
+We tested disbursements subsequent to year-end.
 No significant issues were noted as a result of this testing.

 Tangible capital assets

-Risk identified
+Risk identified Our audit response Audit results

 Appropriate accounting and disclosure.

-- Test assumptions used in determining completeness, valuation, recording and cut-off of additions and disposals, and - Testing of calculations of amortization.
+We tested the assumptions used in determining completeness, valuation, recording and cut-off of additions and disposals.
+We tested the calculations of amortization.
 No significant issues were noted as a result of this testing.

+Regional Municipality of Peel and Peel Housing Corporation | Audit risks